KRR-Oxford/LM-ontology-concept-placement/README.md

 * setting `eval_set` to `train`,`valid`,`valid-NIL`,`test-NIL` with comma separated for the `eval_biencoder` step to generate data for each data split.

 For Edge-Bi-enc:
-* setting `use_cand_analysis` (evaluate Bi-encoder results and generating initial instructions and prompts for LLMs) to true to perform the step.
+* setting `use_cand_analysis` (evaluate Bi-encoder results and generate initial instructions and prompts for LLMs) to true to perform the step.

 # Datasets
 Our work uses the datasets at [Zenodo](https://zenodo.org/records/10432003) and its JSON keys are described in the `dataset` folder.

 # Data and processing sources
-Before data creation, the below sources need to be downloaded.
+Before data creation, the sources below need to be downloaded.
 * SNOMED CT https://www.nlm.nih.gov/healthit/snomedct/archive.html (and use snomed-owl-toolkit to form .owl files)
 * UMLS https://www.nlm.nih.gov/research/umls/licensedcontent/umlsarchives04.html (and mainly use MRCONSO for mapping UMLS to SNOMED CT)
 * MedMentions https://github.com/chanzuckerberg/MedMentions (source of entity linking)